etsvetanov/flat-grid/README.md

 **Runing tests**
 * `yarn run test`

 Tests are run against the code in the `dist` folder to avoid transpilation.
-Hence if there is a change in ts code you need to make sure the code is rebuild before running tests.
+Hence if there is a change in ts code you need to make sure the code is rebuilt before running tests.

 Node version > 12 is necessary to be able to run tests (due to ES import/export features)